itssamuelrowe/binarystars/content/variables-values-and-data-types/declaring-variables.md

-In this lecture, you will learn how to declare variables.
+In this section, you will learn how to declare variables.

 You must *declare* a variable before using it.
 The compiler will display errors otherwise.